serpaulus/Predicting_the_Final_Home_Price/README.md

 Multiple linear regression is a tried an effective way to attain relatively reliable data predictions fairly easily.
 For now, with a margin of error in the tens of thousands this model is still far from useful.
 Nonetheless, with sampling corrections and better statistical feature analysis, this model has potential for more accurate and precise results.
 Still, other models such as Random Forest and Neural Networks might provide higher versatility.

-## Overview

-It is hard to think of any industry in which Data Analytics does not play a major role.
-The housing market is not the exception.
-From analyzing national or regional market trends to be able to assess the value of home before it enters the market data analytics helps provide key insights that drive some of the most important market decisions and strategies.
-This team project aims to apply machine learning methodologies to analyze various common features to predict the final selling price.